Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

-Classically, a \emph{Saccheri quadrilateral} in the hyperbolic plane is a geodesic quadrilateral with two opposite sides of equal length perpendicular to a third.
-See the quadrilateral $ABCD$ in the left hand side of Figure~\ref{fig:saccheri}, where the two equal sides $AD$ and $BC$ are perpendicular to $AB$.
-The angles at $C$ and $D$ are then equal and necessarily acute.
-On the right hand side of this figure, we have represented an \emph{ideal Saccheri quadriateral}, by which we mean that the vertices $C$ and $D$ are ideal points at infinity and (hence) the sides $AD$ and $BC$ have infinite length.
+Classically, a \emph{Saccheri quadrilateral} in the hyperbolic plane is a geodesic convex quadrilateral with two opposite sides of equal length perpendicular to a common third side.
+Saccheri quadrilateral admit two real dimensions worth of moduli, and hence play a hyperbolic geometric role somewhat akin to that of rectangles in Euclidean geometry.
+See the quadrilateral $ABCD$ in the left-hand side of Figure~\ref{fig:saccheri}, where the two equal sides $AD$ and $BC$ are perpendicular to $AB$.
+The angles at $C$ and $D$ are then necessarily equal and acute.
+On the right-hand side of this figure, we have represented an \emph{ideal Saccheri quadrilateral}, by which we mean that the vertices $C$ and $D$ are ideal points (that is, points at infinity of the hyperbolic plane) and (hence) the sides $AD$ and $BC$ have infinite length.
 In this case, the angles at $C$ and $D$ are $0$.

 The isometry type of the ideal Saccheri quadrilateral $ABCD$ is determined by the length of $AB$.
-Note that an ideal triangle may be regarded as a limit of ideal Saccheri quadrilaterals where the length of the side $AB$ tends to $0$.
+Note that an ideal triangle may be regarded as a limit of a family of such ideal Saccheri quadrilaterals in which the length of the side $AB$ tends to $0$.

+We shall also work with \emph{extended ideal Saccheri quadrilaterals}.
+These are the infinite-area quadrilaterals obtained by extending an ideal Saccheri quadrilateral $ABCD$ of Figure \ref{fig:saccheri} (regarded as being embedded in the hyperbolic plane $\mathbb{H}^2$) to the complete infinite-area convex domain bordered by $CD$ and the two bi-infinite geodesics respectively containing $AD$ and $BC$.